ItsToxicGG/LDFx/README.md

 # LDFx
 LDFx is the ultimate essentials plugin for PM4!
+LDFx is Also Known as a Core Because theres alot of Features!
+# Status
+- In-Beta (some things that are will be implemenets still is the new permissions and add the new config)
 # Does it work?
 As it everything on the todo list that is ticked is working!
 # Permissions